 Sediment samples will be collected from areas of sediment accumulation that include sediment judged to be representative of the historical period of Laboratory operations (i.e., post-1943).
 Sediment samples will be collected using spade-and-scoop (see section 5.3.1) and/or hand-auger (see section 5.4.2) methods.
 Proposed sampling locations in the drainage below SWMU 15-009(b) have been identified and are shown in Figure 4.4-1.
 The actual sediment sampling locations will be selected in the field based on geomorphic relationships in areas likely to have been affected by discharges from the SWMU.
 Because sediment is dynamic and subject to redistribution by runoff events, locations may need to be adjusted when this work plan is implemented.
 In the course of collecting sediment samples, it may be determined, based on field conditions, that the selected location is not appropriate (e.g., the sediment is much shallower than anticipated, the sediment is predominantly coarse-grained, or the sediment shows evidence of being older than the target age).
-Sediment sampling locations will be adjusted as appropriate based on geomorphic verification to ensure sampling locations are in the drainage(s) downgradient of the site.
+Sediment sampling locations are in the drainage(s) downgradient of the site.
 Any revised locations will be surveyed and the updated coordinates will be submitted for inclusion in the appropriate database.